Amazon Device Messaging (ADM) is the transport method that Urban Airship supports for Amazon notifications.

 Configure the Amazon Service

-- Click the Configure button for Amazon, then enter your Client ID and
+- Click Configure for Amazon, then enter your Client ID and Client secret.

 Save the API Key